trejkev/slam_auto_calibrator/README.md

   <img src="https://github.com/trejkev/slam_auto_calibrator/assets/18760154/0f1bb290-76bc-4294-99a4-3105c1c39320" width="800" />
 </p>

-The tool uses hyperopt, a Python library implementing Tree-Structured Parzen Estimators (a statistical variant that Bayesian optimization could use), to try to converge to the set of params that maximizes an output function result.
+The tool uses DEAP, a Python library implementing a simple genetic algorithm, to try to converge to the set of params that maximizes an output function result.

 ## Dependencies
 1. ROS Melodic (ROS1)
 2. Python 2.7
 4. Gazebo
 5. Rviz
-6. Hyperopt 0.2.2
+6. deap 1.4.1

 ## Steps to use the node:
 1. Into _slam_auto_calibrator.launch_, set the variables needed to run the optimization or validation algorithm, most of them are mandatory.
-2. Into _multi_robot_in_world.launch_, set the environment with the robots to be used.
+2. Into _single_robot_in_world.launch_, set the environment with the robot to be used.
-3. Into the _slam_launcher.launch_, set the variables needed to run the SLAM algorithms desired per robot, and the navigation algorithm to be used.
+3. Into the _slam_launcher.launch_, set the variables needed to run the SLAM algorithms desired, and the navigation algorithm to be used.
+4. Make sure nav node points.py has the correct points to target, and also points to your robot, according to the Coordinates_Dictionary variable into _slam_launcher.launch_ file.
-4. Start _roscore_ in a shell, and then, run the node in another shell by using the command _roslaunch slam_auto_calibrator slam_auto_calibrator.launch_.
+5. Start _roscore_ in a shell, and then, run the node in another shell by using the command _roslaunch slam_auto_calibrator slam_auto_calibrator.launch_.

 ## SLAM Auto Calibrator Parameters description
 Into slam_auto_calibrator.launch reside the most important parameters to make the automated optimization algorithm work, those are described below.